Bricktech2000/Notes/notes/karnaugh-map.md

 ### with more than two variables

-as we can’t visualize 3D K Maps, we must group variables per axis when more than two variables are present. variable groups must be chosen carefully. only one bit can change from one row/column to the next, explaining the $00, 01, 11, 10$ columns
+as we can’t visualize 3D K Maps, we must group [[variable]]s per axis when more than two [[variable]]s are present. variable groups must be chosen carefully. only one bit can change from one row/column to the next, explaining the $00, 01, 11, 10$ columns

 | A/BC | 00  | 01  | 11  | 10  |
 | ---- | --- | --- | --- | --- |